RedCircle’s latest feature makes it easy to tip podcast creators – TechCrunch

 “The first thing podcasters say they need is to grow their audience,” he added.
 “The second thing is to make money from it.
 Now we’re working on both of those problems.
 Just give us another week and a half and we’ll make even more progress.”

-RedCircle has raised a $1.5m seed round led by Roy Bahat at Bloomberg Beta.
+RedCircle has raised a $1.5 million seed round led by Roy Bahat at Bloomberg Beta .